About Us

 We have no formal training facilities; instead, our dogs-in-training live in the homes of our loyal and committed band of puppy raisers.
 By training in public settings, our puppies learn to ignore distractions—preparation for focusing on their future handler.

-We are a grassroots 501(c)3 non-profit corporation and the only Certified Training Center on the island of Oahu, Hawaii.
+We are a grassroots 501(c)3 non-profit corporation and the only accredited service dog training organization on the island of Oahu, Hawaii.

 Our Mission